Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: System Design

-Here, we use the $\mathtt{follow}(L_1, L_2)$ as the base case which holds if $L_2$ immediately follows $L_1$ in the CFG. \paragraph{OAuth-specific Predicates} In addition to basic facts from the SDG, \toolname's query language also defines a list of predicates that are specific to the OAuth domain.
-The predicate $\mathtt{OAuthTag}(L,T )$ defines that, the value at label $L$ is assigned tag $T$.
-Here, tag $T$ are associated with program statements that hold OAuth-specific resources such as \emph{client\_redirect\_uri}, \emph{auth\_req}, etc. For instance, the field access at line 8 in Fig.~\ref{fig:code-example-motivating} is denoted as $\mathtt{OAuthTag}(8, \mathtt{client\_redirect\_uri})$.
+~ In addition to basic facts from the SDG, \toolname's query language also defines a list of predicates specific to the OAuth domain.
+The predicate $\mathtt{OAuthTag}(L,T)$ defines that, the value at label $L$ is assigned tag $T$.
+Here, tag $T$ are associated with program statements that hold OAuth-specific resources such as \emph{redirect\_uri}, \emph{access\_token}, etc. For instance, the field access at line 8 in Fig.~\ref{fig:code-example-motivating} is denoted as $\mathtt{OAuthTag}(8, \mathtt{client\_redirect\_uri})$.
 Similar to~\cite{DBLP:conf/kbse/RahatFT19}, the $\mathtt{OAuthTag}$ predicate is computed through a standard data flow analysis in WALA.
-Specifically, our analysis first marks a set of APIs that could return redirected URL as the sources and all variables that are assigned (either direct or transitive) by the sources will also point to the corresponding sources.
+Specifically, our analysis first marks a set of APIs that could return OAuth resources as the sources.
+All variables assigned (either direct or transitive) by the sources will also point to the corresponding sources.
 In particular, since it is difficult to precisely pinpoint strings that correspond to redirected URLs, we use both pattern matching (i.e., regular expressions) and domain-specific knowledge (i.e., API that may return a redirected URI or object values accessed by the keys defined in the specification) to over-approximate the domain of URI.
-Similarly, we also have other tags to denote \textit{access token}, \textit{code verifier}, and \textit{code challenge}, etc.
+Furthermore, $\mathtt{invoke}(L,m)$ predicate implies that method $m$ is invoked at a location with label $L$.
+Here, $m$ can be both OAuth-specific methods (e.g., $\mathtt{gen\_token}$) and programming language-specific methods (e.g., $\mathtt{matches}$). $\mathtt{sload}(L,q)$ predicate defines the load data operation for server's storage model $q$ (e.g., database).
+Similarly, $\mathtt{sstore}$/$\mathtt{sdelete}$ defines the store/delete operations.
+Finally, $\mathtt{error}(L,e)$ implies that an OAuth exception is thrown with an error message $e$.